77th Field Artillery Regiment

 The 77th Field Artillery Regiment is a field artillery regiment of the United States Army.
-First constituted 1916 in the Regular Army as a cavalry regiment.
-Reorganized in 1917 as field artillery and given its current designation.
+First constituted 1916 in the Regular Army as a cavalry regiment, it was reorganized in 1917 as field artillery and given its current designation.

+Two battalions of the 77th are currently active; 1st Battalion is part of the 41st Field Artillery Brigade in Germany, while 2nd Battalion is part of the 4th Infantry Division Artillery in Fort Carson, Colorado.

 History

 Constituted 1 July 1916 in the Regular Army as the 19th Cavalry.
+The regiment was commanded by Colonel Guy H. Preston.

 Organized 23 May-11 June 1917 at Fort Ethan Allen, Vermont.

 Converted and redesignated 1 November 1917 as the 77th Field Artillery.

 Assigned 19 November 1917 to the 4th Division.

 Inactivated 21 September 1921 at Camp Lewis, Washington.

 Relieved 24 March 1923 from assignment to the 4th Division and assigned to the 7th Division.

 Relieved 1 January 1930 from assignment to the 7th Division and assigned to the 4th Division.

 (1st Battalion activated 1 January 1935 at Fort Sill, Oklahoma).

 Activated (less 1st Battalion) 1 November 1935 at Fort D. A. Russell, Texas.

 Relieved 16 October 1939 from assignment to the 4th Division.

 Regiment broken up 24 February 1944 and its elements reorganized and redesignated as follows: Headquarters and Headquarters Battery as Headquarters and Headquarters Battery, 77th Field Artillery Group; 1st and 2d Battalions as the 634th and 631st Field Artillery Battalions, respectively.

 After 24 February 1944 the above units underwent changes as follows: